Pruning Tomatillo Plants: A Guide for Optimal Growth

 Botanical Profile

-Tomatillo plants, also known as Physalis philadelphica, are part of the nightshade family, Solanaceae.
-This family includes other popular garden crops such as tomatoes, peppers, and eggplants.
+Tomatillo plants, also called Physalis philadelphica, belong to the nightshade family, Solanaceae.
+Within this group, you’ll also find familiar garden crops such as tomatoes, peppers, and eggplants.

-Tomatillo plants are annuals, meaning they complete their life cycle in one growing season.
-They can grow up to 6 feet tall and have a spread of 3 to 4 feet.
+Native to Mexico and Central America, tomatillos have been cultivated for thousands of years.
+As annuals, they complete their life cycle in a single growing season.
+Reaching up to 6 feet tall with a spread of 3 to 4 feet, they can fill a garden space quickly.

 Varieties of Tomatillos